How the Internet of Things can transform customer experiences

 "Smart meter data analytics is helping the company better understand the energy usage of its account holders.
 By connecting IoT data to other data sources, the energy provider can not only supply accurate bills with no surprise charges, but also offer personalised tariffs that reflect individual usage and needs."

-Prasad Satyavolu, head of innovation, manufacturing and logistics at consultancy Cognizant, is also a big believer in the power of big data.
+Prasad Satyavolu, chief digital officer for Manufacturing and Logistics at consultancy Cognizant, is also a big believer in the power of big data.
 He says it gives companies the ability to identify the needs of their customers and ensure products are always up to standard.
 "Access to real-time data through intelligent embedded products means that manufacturers are able to continuously collect, analyse and make sense of customer data, allowing them to also continuously enhance the experience.
 In a world where consumers have high expectations, coupling data and design is crucial," he says.

 "Successful manufacturers will be those that combine smart machines and physical products, data platforms and an analytical workforce, to glean valuable insights that enhance customer experience as well as have a workforce which embraces the future of manufacturing."